Tornadoes of 1960: April 28–30

 A very destructive outbreak of 19 tornadoes tore through the Great Plains, Midwest, and Mississippi Valley.
 It started with a destructive series of 13 tornadoes in the Oklahoma City and Wichita metropolitan areas.
 A destructive F3 tornado tore through areas southeast of Binger, Oklahoma.
 Kansas' lone tornado of the day then touched down and struck St. Mark northwest of Wichita at F3 strength, injuring six.
 Back in Oklahoma, four strong tornadoes touched down simitaneously in Grady County with the worst ones being an F2 tornado that injured one southeast of Pocasset and an F3 tornado that injured two north of that same town.

 After a brief, one-hour lull in activity, multiple strong tornadoes tore through the Oklahoma City metro.
 An F3 tornado moved through areas northwest of Tuttle, injuring one.
-A very destructive F3 tornado then tore through southeastern Downtown Oklahoma City as well as Forest Park, Oklahoma, injuring 57.
+A very destructive F3 tornado then tore through southeastern Oklahoma City, just barely missing the downtown area before also striking Forest Park, Oklahoma.
+This tornado injured 57 people.
 Later, an F2 tornado struck southwestern Oklahoma City and Moore, injuring six.
 A 800 yd wide F2 tornado then killed three and injured one near the town of Schoolton.

 Limited tornado activity continued over the next two days.
 The strongest tornado to occur on April 29 was a massive, 1667 yd wide F2 tornado that struck Raymond and Panchoville, injuring four.
 The final tornado of the outbreak occurred the next day when an F1 tornado injured one near Morgan Park, Indiana.
 In the end, the outbreak affected five states, killing three and injuring 79.